This post may contain affiliate links. Read the full disclosure here.

 Now, before we start, I don’t want anyone going home from this blog post (as it were) and thinking they’ve been watering their plants wrong.

 As long as you regularly apply water to your plants, that’s plenty good enough for the majority of house plants.
-They’re not bothered where their water is administered from as long as they get some.

 There are definitely pros and cons to each method, and the way I water my plants depends on a variety of factors, such as the plant, how much time I have, how arsed I can be, and how sick I am of fungus gnats at the time.